AprilElizabeth/aprilelizabeth.github.io/_posts/2020-10-07-how-i-hire-interviews.md

 ## Summary

-If there's just one thing I hope you take away from this, it's that hiring is never about just filling an open position.
+If there's just one thing I hope you take away from this, it's that hiring is never just filling an open position.
 Along with thoughtful planning, a well-executed interview process can help you find the people you want as your team grows and changes.

-- [Plan it all out first!]({{site.url}}/2020-10-02/how-i-hire.html) Check out Part 1 for more information on how I plan for hiring.
+- [Plan it all out first!]({{site.url}}/2020/10/02/how-i-hire.html) Check out Part 1 for more information on how I plan for hiring.
 - Understand that hiring isn't an exact science.
 Do your best to represent your team, company, and open position, and recognize that mistakes are certainly possible.
 - Act decisively.
 Don't fence-sit or dwell on whether or not to advance or hire someone.
 After each stage, ask yourself - hire or no hire?
 - Who makes up your interview team is more important than how many people or interviews you schedule.
 Get a mix of people, from team members to colleagues to office-mates.
 - Always get a second opinion from a trusted source.
-- Make your decision, send an offer, & provide feedback to candidates you've turned down if they'd find it useful.
+- Make your decision, send an offer, & provide feedback to candidates you've turned down (but only if they'd find it useful.)
 - Help get your new hire excited to join the team!

 ## What do you think?